Should I pay property taxes through my mortgage?

 The exact amount of property tax you owe will fluctuate based on your home’s value (which varies) and the municipality’s tax rate.

-Pay your monthly real estate taxes through your mortgage
+2. Paying your real estate taxes through your mortgage

-If you were to not pay your property tax, the city would place a lien on your property.
+Why the restriction?
+If you don’t pay your property taxes, your municipality can place a lien on your property.
 A lien is a legal claim against property – in this case, the city would be able to claim your unpaid taxes against your home if you were to file for bankruptcy.
-Here’s the trouble for your lender: If you did file for bankruptcy, the lien would supersede your mortgage debt.
+Here’s the trouble for your lender: The lien generally supersedes your mortgage debt.
 So, to reduce the risk of the lender not getting their full investment back, they insist that ‘higher risk’ borrowers pay property taxes through them.

-If you have a significant percentage of equity in your home, or if you are buying a rental property, you can ask if property taxes are included in your mortgage, and ask to pay separately.
+If you have a significant percentage of equity in your home or if you are buying a rental property, your lender may allow you to pay property taxes separately.
+If this flexibility matters to you, it’s worth confirming the setup during your mortgage approval process.

 How your lender pays your property taxes

-The good news is that having your lender pay your property taxes is easy and straightforward.
-You probably won’t even notice them doing it.
+If your property taxes are rolled into your mortgage, your lender handles the entire process and you likely won’t even notice it happening.
 To pay your property taxes, your lender estimates your annual property tax payment.
 The estimate is based on previous year’s property taxes, your home’s most recent assessment, and an extra percentage to account for property assessment fluctuations and tax hikes.

 Your lender will then take this estimate and divide it by the number of mortgage payments you’ll make in a year.
 It will collect that amount on top of your monthly mortgage payment.
 For example, if your lender estimates you’ll pay $2,500 in property taxes in a year, and you make your mortgage payments monthly, your lender will collect an extra $208.33 ($2,500 / 12 = $208.33) each month.